particle-iot/docs/src/content/tutorials/device-os/led.md

 {{vine "https://vine.co/v/eZUwtJljYnK/embed/simple"}}

-To erase the stored Wi-Fi networks on your {{device}}, hold the `{{system-button}}` button blinks dark blue, the continue to hold it down for about ten seconds longer, until the RGB LED blinks blue rapidly, then release.
+To erase the stored Wi-Fi networks on your {{device}}, hold the `{{system-button}}` button blinks dark blue, then continue to hold it down for about ten seconds longer, until the RGB LED blinks blue rapidly, then release.

 {{/if}}